-Here is your opportunity to find out about new concepts such as mathematical modelling and the whole new world of calculus
+Here is your opportunity to find out about new concepts such as mathematical modelling and the whole new world of calculus.

 You will also have the opportunity to develop skills you already have, especially those in algebra and trigonometry.
 You will be involved in both practical and investigative work.
 To help you in this, we provide graphics calculators and access to mathematical software, but we expect you to provide a scientific calculator.
+You will need to buy a Casio FX-991EX calculator.

-The course we will be offering is the Mathematics in Education and Industry (MEI) Structured Mathematics Scheme.
-It is designed to cater both for the student who wishes to study mathematics in its own right and the student who needs to develop the mathematical skills required in other subjects such as Physics, Geography, Economics and Biology.
+The course we will be offering is designed to cater for the student who wishes to study mathematics in its own right.
+We will be following the OCR A scheme of work.